gerespinosa/10.ProductCartSlider-11.StarRating/README.md

-100DaysOfJS | 10.ProductCartSlider
+100DaysOfJS | 10.ProductCartSlider & 11.StarRating

-10th of the "100DaysOfJS" test.
+10th & 11th of the "100DaysOfJS" test.

 Created a web to show different photos of a product, being able to choose its colour.
+Also added a star rating system.